Recruitment agency owners have a big and diverse job to undertake. Many come to their business with a core skill related to function they undertake.

-Business Owners have a big and diverse job to undertake.
-Many come to their business with a core skill related to the business sector.
-But that is far from sufficient to be a successful business owner in today’s global, regulated, changing and competitive business environment.
+But that is far from sufficient to be a successful business owner in today’s global, regulated, changing, and competitive industry.

 It is unfortunate that many business owners become insular and stop exploring externally to challenge their perceptions and to seek new ideas.
-Maybe it is the daily grind of being a business owner that extinguishes the inquisitive flame of the owner.
+Maybe it is the daily grind that extinguishes the inquisitive flame of the owner.

 Don’t be insular

 Most of the good questions and many of the answers you seek are not going to be found within your current knowledge base, within your current business, or even within your current network.

 The Jim Rohn quote “You are the average of the five people you spend the most time with” applies here.
 I am not suggesting you drop your friends; you just need to keep adding to your peer network.
 Today’s recruitment business is complex and changing.

 As a leader, your role extends beyond the fundamental tasks of selling and delivering recruitment services.

 For example, in Australia being a company director comes with significant legal obligations.
 Surprisingly, my informal surveys indicate that fewer than 5% of company directors in the recruitment industry have received any training on their directorial responsibilities.
 It's crucial to note that inaccuracies in fulfilling these responsibilities can lead to serious legal consequences, including the possibility of imprisonment.

 Read (and watch and listen)